 Vegas might be the easiest cigar city in America.
 Nevada lets you smoke indoors in bars and casinos, which means you can light up in places that would get you kicked out in 45 other states.
-There are over 20 lounges scattered between the Strip, Downtown, and the suburbs, and they range from $40-cigar-and-cognac casino spots to strip-mall shops where the same guys have been sitting in the same chairs every Tuesday for a decade.
+There are over 20 lounges between the Strip, Downtown, and the suburbs, ranging from $40-cigar-and-cognac casino spots to strip-mall shops where the same guys have been sitting in the same chairs every Tuesday for a decade.

 Live from our directory - here are the top-rated cigar lounges in Las Vegas right now: